brummett/Devel-hdb/README.md

 ### Planned Features

-* Get notification when the debugged process forks, with options to debug the child process, or allow it to continue
 * Get notification of untrapped exceptions, and stop at the exception point
 * Step into an arbitrary expression
 * Restart execution at some prior execution point